dplat003/hello-world/README.md

 Hello.

-Trying to learn for about coding.
+Trying to learn more about coding.
 Looking forward to experimenting on github.